16 25 July 1969

-Going behind the moon for the 29th time, Collins threw the right switches, and with a slight bang the LM backed off, watched sadly by Armstrong and Aldrin.
+Going behind the moon for the 29th time, Collins threw the right switches, and at 130:09:31 GET (0941:31 AEST) at an altitude of 114 kilometres, with a slight bang, the LM backed off, watched sadly by Armstrong and Aldrin.
 Collins, though, was very pleased to see it steadily disappearing into the distance, taking all its complications with it.
+Armstrong commented, “Jettison went as planned.
+The separation was slow and majestic; we were able to follow it visually for a long time.”
 The Eagle would continue to circle the moon until it finally joined the other spacecraft corpses on the lunar surface.

 |AOS : 1946:28 AEST||LOS : 2145:00||

 1h 58m 32s